 What a difference from “normal” life in America!

-In contrast to this existence which is primarily outside, when I stay inside for more than a few days, I rather alarmingly revert back to unhealthy habits.
+In contrast to that existence which was primarily outside, when I stay inside for more than a few days, rather alarmingly I revert back to unhealthy habits.
 I inevitably find myself staying up late into the night, lured by the convenience of electric lights and the temptation and distraction of social media.
 Granted, because most of the time I have been quite alone, it is comforting to connect with friends via word games and Facebook.
-But if I linger too long on these pastimes, I begin to find myself embroiled in discussions that, to be quite honest, are not very fruitful.
+But if I linger too long on these pastimes, I begin to find myself embroiled in discussions that, to be quite honest, are not very fruitful or uplifting.
 And I begin to find myself more and more agitated with the negativity splayed across the pages and posts.
 Where is my peace?
 Where is my peace?
 I have to remind myself to close down my laptop and do something less stressful.
 Or better yet, turn off the gadgets and then do nothing!

 When I stay up later, of course I wake later.
 And then I miss the sunrise.
 And although I have a prayer practice I do wherever I am, I miss the songs I sing when I am outside.
 I miss the trees, the birds, the breeze.
 The inside world can be a lot more comfortable, but the artificiality becomes depressing after one has partaken of the joys and gifts of nature.